-It is also important to note that the pulses from the TMS coil do not affect the entire brain.
+It is important to note that the pulses from the TMS coil do not affect the entire brain.
 Instead, the magnetic field is highly targeted, and depending on the treatment parameters, it may stimulate 5-6 centimeters into the brain, directly beneath the TMS coil.

-Unlike medications, TMS is not associated with the common side effects of weight gain, sexual problems, sedation, or memory loss.
+Unlike medications, TMS therapy is not associated with the common side effects of weight gain, sexual problems, sedation, or memory loss.
 It is also much less invasive than deep brain stimulation, electroconvulsive therapy (ECT), and other neuromodulation treatment options.

 TMS IS NON-INVASIVE